Generic Name: Testosterone

 - For persons known to have diabetes, kidney or liver disease, an enlarged prostate, obesity, or high blood calcium levels

 - For persons suffering or had suffered from blood clots

-Individuals who are taking medication, the Androderm patch may INTERACT WITH MEDICINES.
-It is advisable to immediately inform your healthcare provider of any administered medication, especially of the following:
+For individuals taking medication, the Androderm patch may INTERACT WITH medicines.
+It is advisable to immediately inform your healthcare provider of any administered drug, especially of the following:

-- Carbamazepine, corticosteroids (eg, prednisone), macrolide immunosuppressants (eg, tacrolimus), or oxyphenbutazone – these medication may induce risky side when taken with Androderm patch
+- Carbamazepine, corticosteroids (e.g., prednisone), macrolide immunosuppressants (e.g., tacrolimus), or oxyphenbutazone – these medications may induce risky side when taken with Androderm patch

-- Anticoagulants (eg, warfarin), insulin, or oral hypoglycemics (eg, glyburide) that may increase the risk of bleeding when taken with Androderm patch
+- Anticoagulants (e.g., warfarin), insulin, or oral hypoglycemics (e.g., glyburide) may increase the risk of bleeding when taken with an Androderm patch

-- Propranolol effects may decrease if Androderm patch is used as well
+- Propranolol effects may decrease if an Androderm patch is used as well

-Properly ask your health care provider if Androderm patch may interact with other medication that are also taking, as well as, prior to taking any medication, stop, or change the dose.
+Properly ask your healthcare provider if the Androderm patch may interact with other medicines you are taking, and before taking any medication, stop or change the dose.

-A consultation is always advisable before starting with Androderm patch.
+A consultation is always advisable before starting with the Androderm patch.

-This drug applies to testosterone: extended release of buccal patch
+This drug applies to testosterone: the extended release of a buccal patch